Three Views on Climate Change

 In 2019 the UK became the first major economy in the world to pass laws to end its contribution to global warming by 2050, link.
 The UK has now embarked on an ambitious target of “Net Zero” carbon by 2050 i.e. any emissions would be balanced by schemes to offset an equivalent amount of carbon from the atmosphere, such as planting trees or using technology.
 The cost to the UK: Some £70 billion pa or a total cost of over £1 trillion, link.

 If achieved, how effective will this be?
 Currently the UK contributes just 1% to the global anthropogenic CO2, link, or just 0.04% to the total atmospheric CO2.

 An Alternative Scientific View – Climate Change is Natural

-The main IPCC view (anthropogenic CO2 drives climate change) is rejected by leading research groups.
+Besides the IPCC view (anthropogenic CO2 drives climate change), there are other views on climate change.
+The IPCC view is rejected by leading research groups.
 For example, in November 2019 the Climate Intelligence Foundation (Clintel), a Dutch group with signatures from over 700 prominent scientists, stated to the European Parliament: